akuklev/akuklev/what-are-dependent-types.md

 }
 ```

 This signature is meant to mean that `argc` is a natural number (= non-negative integer) and `argv` a fixed-length array of strings with its length given by `argc`.
 The real C used to support fixed-length arrays, like `int arr[3]` for an array of three integers, but the expression in square brackets had to be a compile-time constant.
-In order to express what we actually know about length of `argv` we have to allow expressions, values of which are not knowable in compile-time.
+But in order to express what we actually know about length of `argv` we have to allow expressions, values of which are not knowable in compile-time.
+We have to allow types to depend on "run-time" values.
+That's where the name “dependent types” come from.

 <dl><dt>Definition</dt>
-  <dd>A programming language is said to support dependent typing if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>
+  <dd>A programming language is said to support dependent types if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>
 </dl>

 In dependent languages, return types of functions are always written not at the beginning of a declaration (like in `int n`), but at its end.
 For example, a declaration of a function returning an integer looks as follows: `get_count() : int`.
 That's because return types are also allowed to depend on the arguments: